ggandor/leap.nvim/README.md

   repeats)
-- **the steps**: the motion should be atomic (↔ Vim motion combos), and ideally you should be able to type the sequence in one go, always knowing the next step in advance, without having to react to events immediately (↔ any kind of "just-in-time" labeling method; note that the "`/` on steroids" approach by Pounce and Flash, where the pattern length is not fixed, makes this goal inherently unachievable)
+- **the steps**: the motion should be atomic (↔ Vim motion combos), and ideally you should be able to type the sequence in one go, always knowing the next step in advance (↔ any kind of "just-in-time" labeling method; note that the "`/` on steroids" approach by Pounce and Flash, where the pattern length is not fixed, and thus the labels appear at an unknown time, makes this last goal impossible)

 All the while using **as few keystrokes as possible**, and getting distracted by **as little incidental visual noise as possible**.